 Instead, I worked as an illustrator, then a designer, and then discovered multimedia.
 Eventually, I found out weird things about myself: that I like programming interactive art, that I love to brainstorm ideas and do marketing.
 All of this experience has been good for me because I use it all in my art.
 However, in the long run, I have so many interests and possible mediums, that it is a little hard to keep up with them.
 Sometimes all my projects become like voices clamoring to be heard inside of me.
 The only way to solve the problem is to let them all express themselves eventually.

-In the last 15 years, I have identified two major voices or moods in my work.
+I have identified two major voices or moods in my work.
 The moods correspond to the two basic sides of my personality: one is very aggressive, expressive, destructive and masculine, the other is contemplative, surreal, feminine and cool.
 They correspond to the eastern concept of the Yang and the Yin: the Yang style can be seen in the violent colors, expressionistic style, and large canvases of the Body & Soul series.
 The yin mood translates to the cool colors, smooth technique, and small dimensions of the Mirage series.
 These two personalities exist side by side: in fact, I work on a minimum of 4 canvases at once and find there is usually a mix of work in each style.

 Even the videos that I have produced are evenly divided between the two voices.
 Beauty Tip #1: Exfoliate belongs to the Yang voice: the film records the destruction of a woman s magazine and a young woman s search for identity.
 The two Subtitulo films, by contrast, have a passive or contemplative mood.